PmrKyaw/kmover/README.md

     #### On The home page of the website, the user can find a great amount of information about our service.
 On that home page, users can fill out the form to find the estimate, but it's will take the user to fill in more information about their needs.

 * __Personal Information and Needs__
-    #### User can fill out their personal information like the username, email, where they want to move from, where they want to move to, estimated move date, and message.
+    #### User can fill out their personal information like their username, email, where they want to move from, where they want to move to, estimated move date, and message.

 * __Verification Page__
     #### Now, the last step is to verify whether the user's phone number is valid or not.
 If valid, we can send some otp to that phone number.
 But, I don't use communication API.
 So, the verify code is just static.
 But, it checks the correctness of the phone number for all countries.